 Choosing the Best

 There are many excellent whole-grain choices, so how do you choose the healthiest?
 For starters, when buying whole-grain pastas, breads, and other products, be sure to check that the label says "100% whole wheat," “100% whole oats,” or “100% whole rye.”
 If the label uses words like “whole wheat,” "multigrain," “3-grain,” “10-grain,” or “100% wheat,” there’s no guarantee that the product is truly whole grain.
 Avoid breads containing “enriched wheat,” “enriched white flour,” “flour,” or “unbleached flour” because they’re most likely made with refined flour.
-Also make sure that the product contains at least 3 grams of fiber and no more than 3 grams of sugar per serving, and no trans fats.
+Also make sure that the product contains at least 3 grams of fiber (or in the case of some gluten-free products like cereals and breads at least 2 grams) and no more than 3 grams of sugar per serving, and no trans fats, in any product.
 Check labels for serving sizes.